 - Choose non-dairy milk to make this vegan friendly.
 I went with 2% for an extra creamy texture.

-- In the morning, place 1 cup coffee and 8-10 pumpkin ice cubes in a blender and blend until smooth.
+- In the morning, place 1 cup coffee and 8-10 pumpkin ice cubes in a blender and blend until smooth (amounts as original recipe is written // adjust if altering batch size).
 Taste and add a packet of stevia or extra agave if you prefer a sweeter beverage.
 Additionally, add more pumpkin pie spice or pumpkin butter if you prefer a spicier flavor.

 - Optional but recommended: Top with whipped cream and cinnamon for serving.